ReinaldoSalla/ecommerce-nestjs-reactjs/readme.md

 add typescript in react

-importing products with a button and not with a script

 create the user interface, the simple and traditional one

 create the advanced user interface, with three products poping up and infinite pagination